marcellmars/logan_and_jessica/README.md

 How Jessica lets Logan run
 ========================

-*Logan & Jessica* are tools for friends to help each other by sharing their access to the router with IP address which sits in the "*right*" country.
+*Logan & Jessica* are tools for friends to help each other by sharing their access to the router with an IP address sitting in the "*right*" country.

-If *Jessica* is in Ecuador and *Logan* is in Germany (as usual) not being able to see Youtube videos because of restrictive internet access regime in that country *Jessica* will let *Logan* share her Ecuadorian router IP address as his last node before Youtube servers and *Logan* will see the videos as he was surfing from *Jessica's* room.
+If *Jessica* is in Ecuador and *Logan* is in Germany  not being able (as usual) to see Youtube videos because of the restrictive internet access regime in that country *Jessica* will let *Logan* share her Ecuadorian router IP address as his last node before Youtube servers and *Logan* would be able to see the videos as if he was surfing from *Jessica's* room.

-If *Jessica* is a student at the wealthy university having access to scientific articles either sitting in a campus or running university's VPN she will let *Logan* get access to that repository.
+If *Jessica* is a student at the wealthy university having access to scientific articles either while sitting in a campus or by running university's VPN she will let *Logan* get access to that repository.

 Here is how: